 After the deal has been communicated with your team, have your specialists begin to craft ad and copy creative.
 The sooner you can build and design your campaign the better, you will have more time to finesse your message before it is set live.

-Ensure your copy writers and ad specialists are building resources that compliment each other.
+Ensure your copywriters and ad specialists are building resources that complement each other.
 A more cohesive strategy will be more effective at building brand recognition prior to the sales event.